goschtl/zope/zope-story-website/trunk/src/index.rst

 Organizational Support
 ======================

 Any large open source community needs support infrastructure and shepherding of intellectual property.
-For years this was handled by Zope Corporation, but now those responsibilities have transitioned to `Zope Foundation`_
+For years this was handled by Zope Corporation, but now those responsibilities have transitioned to the `Zope Foundation`_ (founded in 2006).

 Python Community Cross-Pollination